Theatre of Pompey: Architecture

 The characteristics of Roman theatres are similar to those of the earlier Greek theatres on which they are based.
 However, Roman theatres have specific differences, such as being built upon their own foundations instead of earthen works or a hillside and being completely enclosed on all sides.

 Rome had no permanent theatres within the city walls until this one.
 Theatres and amphitheatres were temporary wooden structures that could be assembled and disassembled quickly.
 Attempts to build permanent stone structures were always halted by political figures or simply did not come to full fruition.

 Pompey was supposedly inspired to build his theatre from a visit to the Greek theatre of Mytilene on Lesbos.
 The structure may have been a counterpart to the Roman Forum.
 The completion of this structure may also have prompted the building of the Imperial Fora.
 Julius Caesar would come to copy Pompey's use of the spoils of war to illustrate and glorify his own triumphs when building his forum which in turn would be copied by emperors.
 The use of public space incorporating temple architecture for personal political ambition was taken from Sulla and those prior to the dictator.
 Using religious associations and ritual for personal glorification and political propaganda were an attempt to project a public image.

 The use of concrete and stone foundations allowed for a free standing Roman theatre and amphitheatre.

 The stage and scaenae frons sections of the theatre is attached directly to the auditorium, making both a single structure enclosed all around, whereas Greek theatres separate the two.
+The cavea – the seating area – had a diameter of around 150–160 metres; the scaena measured approximately 95 metres.
 This created acoustic issues requiring different techniques to overcome.

 This architecture was the model for nearly all future theatres of Rome and throughout the empire.
 Notable structures that used a similar style are the Theatre of Marcellus and the Theatre of Balbus, both of which can be seen on the marble plan of the city.